 The stuff of dreams

 Marie-Louise must have looked back in wonder at her life’s journey.
 Surely she could never have imagined when she joined the convent as a nun how her life would pan out.
 That she would work in a mission hospital in Africa.
 That she would leave the order that she loved so much.
-That she would travel abroad helping refugees.
+Or that she would travel abroad helping refugees.
 That she would find true love and settle down with a female partner in America.
-That she would nurse a famous film star back to health.
+And would nurse a famous film star back to health.
 And that a book and a movie would be based on her life!

 As Robert pointed out in the comments below, there is another Belgian connection in this story that I had completely forgot.
 Audrey Hepburn herself was born in Belgium.
 This was on 4th May 1929 in 48 Rue Keyenveld, which is a municipality of Brussels.
-Maybe she deserves her own post in the “Famous Belgians” category!
+Maybe she deserves her own post in the “Remarkable Belgians” category!
+Did you know I cover another nun in this series?